nsrau/azure-docs.it-it/articles/automation/troubleshoot/shared-resources.md

 #### <a name="cause"></a>Causa

-Si verifica un problema noto con l'aggiornamento dei moduli AzureRM in un Account di automazione che si trova in un gruppo di risorse con un nome numerico che inizia con 0.
+There is a known issue with updating the AzureRM modules in an Automation Account that is in a resource group with a numeric name that starts with 0.

 #### <a name="resolution"></a>Risoluzione

-Per aggiornare i moduli di Azure nell'Account di automazione, deve essere in un gruppo di risorse con un nome alfanumerico.
-Gruppi di risorse con numerici nomi che iniziano con 0 vengono non è possibile aggiornare i moduli AzureRM in questo momento.
+To update your Azure modules in your Automation Account, it must be in a resource group that has an alphanumeric name.
+Resource groups with numeric names starting with 0 are unable to update AzureRM modules at this time.

-### <a name="module-fails-to-import"></a>Scenario: l'importazione del modulo non riesce o non è possibile eseguire i cmdlet dopo l'importazione
+### <a name="module-fails-to-import"></a>Scenario: L'importazione del modulo non riesce o i cmdlet non possono essere eseguiti dopo l'importazione

 #### <a name="issue"></a>Problema